False consensus effect: Possible causes

-Cognitive Mechanisms
+Cognitive mechanisms

 Cognitive mechanisms, such as the availability heuristic, self-serving bias, and naïve realism have been suggested as at least partial underlying factors in the False Consensus Effect.
 The availability heuristic is a mental shortcut that people default to, in which people may incorrectly attribute the likelihood or commonness of something based on how cognitively available the concept is to them, or how quickly it comes to mind; this could contribute to the False Consensus Effect when individuals have a readily available concept, causing them to overestimate its commonality.
 Self-serving bias is an attribution error that describes the tendency to attribute successes and positive traits to one's own internal factors, and attribute failures or negative traits to the external environment.
 This can contribute to the False Consensus Effect by justifying our actions with self-serving bias, and consequently using the False Consensus Effect to reinforce that those actions were acceptable by believing our views are widely shared.
 Naïve realism is the idealist belief that we perceive the world accurately, and individuals who disagree with our perceptions are incorrect or biased; this contributes to the False Consensus Effect by reinforcing that people who disagree with our view are part of the minority, whereas the majority still agrees with us.

-Normative Social Influence
+Normative social influence

 The False Consensus Effect can be partially attributed to the innate desire to conform and be liked by others in a social environment by sharing characteristics with members of a social group, within the parameters determined by the social environment; these parameters can be influenced by demographic factors, such as age, gender, and socioeconomic status, and cultural differences.
-The innate motivation to be liked is known as normative social influence, conceptualized by revolutionary social psychologist Solomon Asch in 1951.
+The innate motivation to be liked is known as normative social influence, conceptualized by social psychologist Solomon Asch in 1951.
 Normative social influence is a social and evolutionary function to share characteristics with a group, form a group identity, and benefit from the protection and resources of group membership.
 It can cause the False Consensus Effect by creating a social illusion - the need to be liked causes one to agree with others outwardly even if they disagree internally, creating a social illusion of collective agreement.
 Additionally, the False Consensus Effect is fundamentally a perceptual effect; normative social influence motivates individuals to agree with each other, potentially leading some to believe that everyone getting along socially means that everyone agrees.
 Normative social influence also leads to people feeling validated in their beliefs when they are not challenged, reinforcing the illusion of correctness and group cohesion.